nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </p>

-There would be three tabs, student, tutor and class indicating the current displayed list shown in the list display panel.
+There are three list tabs: Student, Tutor and Class indicating the current displayed list showing in the list display panel.
 You could click at the list tabs to switch to different lists.

 ### 5.Description Panel